giuseppemag/presentations/blp/strategic tech roadmap proposal.md

 > BO+PO think up features and epics and define requirements.
 > A clear and detailed design is iterated with all relevant stakeholders.
 > The development team works as one mind and delivers quickly and efficiently.
+> Developers are happy to come, and stay for many years, at BLP.

 ---